vdaas/vald/CONTRIBUTING.md

 4. What did you expect to see?
 5. What did you see instead?

+## Before contributing code

+Follow these steps to make a contribution to any of our open source repositories:

+1. Ensure that you have completed our [CLA Agreement](https://cla-assistant.io/vdaas/vald)
+2. Set your name and email (these should match the information on your submitted CLA)

+        git config --global user.name "Firstname Lastname"
+        git config --global user.email "your_email@example.com"

 ## Contributing code

 1. Fork it ( https://github.com/vdaas/vald/fork )